 Custodial credit risk is the risk that, in the event of a bank failure, the College's deposits might not be recovered.
 Deposits are made in domestic banks that are federally insured with supplemental insurance for those accounts exceeding the federally insured limits.
-The College's bank balances at June 30, 2016 and 2015 were \$2,969,519 and \$3,474,594, respectively, and were not exposed to custodial credit risk as uninsured and uncollateralized.
+The College's bank balances, which excludes the College's sweep account, at June 30, 2017 and 2016 were approximately \$3,570,000 and \$2,970,000, respectively, and were not exposed to custodial credit risk as uninsured and uncollateralized.